AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

 <a name="install1"></a>
 ### Clone and install package
 Clone repository from github and install.
 All non-python dependencies are listed in the <b>environment.yml</b> file.
-We highly recommend using [mamba](https://anaconda.org/conda-forge/mamba) for faster ensironment setup, however installation via vanilla conda is also possible:
+We highly recommend using [mamba](https://anaconda.org/conda-forge/mamba) for faster environment setup, however installation via vanilla conda is also possible:

 ```bash
 git clone https://github.com/AndrewSigorskih/RNAChrom_ALLvsALL_data_processing.git